 I have been trying to wean her (which is a constant battle, anyone with a high needs baby will tell you the same thing) so I gave her a sippy cup of milk a few days to see if that would help with the weaning thing.
 (Big surprise, it didn't.)
 BUT the day after the sippy cup of milk her skin flared up and her tummy and back were bright red.

 So we are trying to cut dairy out of our 1 year old's diet, and I quickly discovered that the only way to keep her from getting any dairy is to have no dairy in the house.
 Luckily, because of my experience blogging in the gluten free and allergy community, this transition has been easier.
 I know exactly what to do, so I haven't been overwhelmed.

-- ¾ cup all purpose gluten free flour (I used GF Jules, but you could also use my cake flour blend, GF Mama, or another high quality GF blend.)
+- ¾ cup all purpose gluten free flour (like my flour blend, GF Mama, or GF Jules)

 - ½ teaspoon xanthan gum (omit if your blend already has it)